By Rob Shaul

 Because of the vertical element of the hike, using gps pace is not accurate or possible.
 We needed another measure and partnered with Finnish sports watch and precision instrument maker, Suunto.

 Suunto’s Ambit 3 Vertical watch was specifically designed for alpine athletes such as ski mountaineers who use vertical speed as an assessment and training tool.
 The Ambit 3 Vertical measures vertical speed using barometric pressure.

 Suunto provided MTI with Ambit 3 Vertical (HR) watches for this Mini-Study.
 In addition to the watch, each athlete wore a Suunto chest strap heart rate monitor which connected wirelessly to the watch for recording.
-Each watch was “personalized” to the subject wearing it with sex, age and bodyweight.
+Each watch was “personalized” to the subject wearing it with sex, age, and body weight.

-(1) Subjects hiked the course carrying 25% of bodyweight.
+For Trial (1) Subjects hiked the course carrying 25% of bodyweight.
 Prior to the hike, each lab rat weighed himself and used a pack frame and water as loading to reach the 25% bodyweight load.
 The pack frame and water were both added to reach the prescribed loading.
 Loads ranged from 38-52 pounds.